 WHERE FAMILY AND FRIENDS ARE ALWAYS WELCOME

 Family and friends remain a vital part of many of our residents’ lives and we welcome them with open arms at any time at our residential dementia care home in Waltham Abbey, Essex.
 Whilst we’re there to take care of each resident, their loved ones are able to spend quality time with them, enjoying a meal together, chatting over a freshly made coffee in our sensory garden, taking part in an activity or simply catching up in one of our quiet areas.

 Our kind and caring approach extends to our residents’ family and friends, as well as carers within our local community, as we appreciate how the effects of their loved one’s condition impacts many people beyond the person living with dementia.

-This is why our compassionate team is always on hand to provide a listening ear or have a chat, and we also host regular events, to help families, and people within our local community in Waltham Abbey, better understand the condition.
+Therefore, our compassionate team is always on hand to provide a listening ear or have a chat.
+We also host regular events, to help families and people within our local community in Waltham Abbey in understanding dementia better.

 SHORT TERM STAYS

 For people recuperating following a hospital stay or those wishing to get to know us before considering a permanent move, we are pleased to provide dementia respite care and dementia day care.
 This provides flexibility for families during what can often be, an emotional time.